Khancat1120/vuepress-blog/md_files/knowledge/Survey/11-Transformer.md

 ---
-title: The Evolution History of Graph Neural Network
+title: The past and present lives of Transformer
 sidebar: true
 # isShowComments: true
 ---
-# The Evolution History of Graph Neural Network
+# The past and present lives of Transformer
 <ClientOnly>
 <title-pv/>
 </ClientOnly>